plastic-io/plastic-io/README.md

     scheduler.url("url-of-a-vector", "some value");
 ```

-For more useage see the plastic-io documentation.
+For more useage see [Scheduler](https://plastic-io.github.io/plastic-io/classes/_scheduler_.scheduler.html)

 To create, run and debug graphs, use the plastic-io/graph-editor and the plastic-io/graph-server